ISP100 Writing for University and Beyond

 ISP100 Writing for University and Beyond is a for-credit course that teaches writing- and reading-related skills that are necessary for success in the transition to university work.
 You will build on your writing skills and develop a writing portfolio that will help you to investigate your own relationship with writing, explore how knowledge is produced through writing, and learn strategies for writing purposefully and effectively.
 ISP100 is delivered from the perspective that all writers can improve their writing, so that all students will benefit by taking it.

-If you plan to major in Visual Studies, Anthropology (excluding Forensic Science), Physics, Earth Science, or Computer Science then ISP100 is required, and you are given first priority to enrol.
-However, students planning to major in other programs are also welcome to enrol in the course.
+If you plan to pursue a program in Visual Studies, Anthropology (excluding Forensic Science), Physics, Earth Science, or Computer Science then ISP100 is required, and you are given first priority to enrol.
+However, students planning to pursue other programs are also welcome to enrol in the course if space permits.